DevDCalhoun/capstone-project-team-1-project/README.md

 ```
 nodmeon server.js | npx pino-pretty
 ```
+The terminal outputs that the database is connected upon succuesful execution.
+Now open a web browser an enter:
+>

 ### Executing testing
 To run automated unit & integration tests within the test directory: